robmasocco/AOS-TAG/ideas.md

     - Trylock senders rw_sem as reader, *continue* if it fails (means that the instance is unavailable: it is being removed or created).
     - If the instance struct pointer is not *NULL*:
         - Get the key, the creator EUID and (atomically) the current epoch receivers presence counters (in another *for* loop).
             Keep in mind that this is just a snapshot: we make the best effort we can at reading what is currently happening in the system, among all the possible race conditions that can occur, but that are don't cares for us since in the moment we got to read the status of that level, that was the epoch it was in.
-Thus, we just atomically read values without grabbing any rwlock.
+Thus, we just atomically read values without grabbing any lock.
         - **STORE FENCE**
         - Release senders rw_sem as reader.
         - For each of the 32 levels: